 465 New York Avenue, N.W., Washington, D.C.

-In addition, Holbert Apple Associates perform structural engineering services required for the relocation of an existing historic, 112-year-old, three (3) story brick bearing wall and wood-framed building from the southeast corner of the site to the southwest corner of the site.
-The historic building was braced internally and externally and then raised on steel framing with a custom unified hydraulic jacking system.
-The historic building was then moved approximately 100 feet on a series of pneumatic tire dollies and then supported on a temporary steel pile foundation/framing system, design by a specialty foundations engineer.
-This allowed for excavation to occur beneath the historic building and allowed for the new below-grade parking garage and apartment building to be constructed below, around, and above the newly relocated historic building.
+In addition, Holbert Apple Associates performed structural engineering services required for the relocation of an existing historic, 112-year-old, three story brick bearing wall and wood-framed building from the southeast corner of the site to the southwest corner of the site.
+The historic building was temporarily braced internally and externally and then raised on steel framing with a custom unified hydraulic jacking system.
+The historic building was then moved approximately 100 feet on a series of pneumatic tire dollies and then supported on a temporary steel pile foundation/framing system, designed by a specialty foundations engineer.
+This allowed for excavation of the site to occur beneath the historic building and for the new below-grade parking garage and hotel building to be constructed below, around, and above the newly relocated historic building.
+In the final condition, the temporary steel pile foundation/framing system was removed and the historic building was supported by the cast-in-place concrete hotel structure placed below.
 The building relocation was primarily performed to help maintain the historic setting of the low-rise neighborhood on the west side of the site.